https://www.facebook.com/stmichaelshelston

 Science is taught consistently each week, but is also taught through many other contexts throughout all areas of the curriculum.
 Where possible, the teaching of science is linked to topic work and is taught in discrete units to ensure coverage and clear progression.

-Planning for science is a process in which all teachers are involved with to ensure full coverage from EYFS to Year 6 and to allow children to make links with their prior learning.
+Planning for science is a process in which all teachers are involved with to ensure full coverage from EYFS to Year 6 and allow children to make links with their prior learning.
 Teachers are given additional planning time within their year groups for curriculum mapping.
-This is to ensure skills, knowledge and vocabulary are built progressively into sequences of lessons and that they are regularly tailored to suit a range of needs and maximise children’s motivation and engagement.
-Staff meeting time is also used effectively to develop teachers’ subject knowledge, gather evidence as a group and monitor learning to assess understanding.
+This is to ensure skills, knowledge and vocabulary are built progressively into sequences of lessons and that they are regularly tailored to suit a range of needs and maximise children's motivation and engagement.
+Staff meeting time is also used effectively to develop teachers' subject knowledge, gather evidence as a group and monitor learning to assess understanding.

 The impact and measure of our science curriculum is that not only will children have acquired the appropriate age-related knowledge, but also developed skills that will allow them to make good progress and have an impact as they continue in their everyday lives.